PouryDev/oneclick/README.md

 - Kubeconfigs are encrypted using AES-GCM before storage
 - Ensure `ONECLICK_MASTER_KEY` is exactly 32 bytes for proper encryption
 - Cluster health checks validate kubeconfig connectivity before storing
+- Repository access tokens are encrypted using AES-GCM before storage
+- Webhook signatures are verified using HMAC-SHA256 for security
+- Webhook endpoints are public but require signature verification

 ## Contributing